Spacelift Intent»

 Set up Spacelift Intent»

 Step 1.
-Add Intent MCP server to Claude Code»
+Add Intent MCP server to MCP Client»

 You can add the MCP server via command-line interface (CLI) or by editing your config file.